walter-a-jablonowski/marsbase-one/ai.md

 We use config.yml, simple PHP code with simple classes and put all data in the /data folder (no database).

-File names for files in data folders:
+We use speacking File names for all files in data folders, e.g. for users:

 - derive it from the field "name"
 - convert each word to first character uppercase